 Abhishek and Sneha want to send their child abroad for engineering education when she turns 18.
 While Sneha believes in accumulating the amount by investing in a mutual fund every month, Abhishek feels opting for an education loan makes more sense.

-Both Abhishek and Sneha has a 10-year horizon where Sneha would save for the period aiming to make 12% returns annually, Abhishek is looking to repay the loan borrowed at 8%.
+Both Abhishek and Sneha have a 10-year horizon where Sneha would save for the period aiming to make 12% returns annually, and Abhishek is looking to repay the loan borrowed at 8%.
 Let us evaluate which is a better plan –

 The Results